mikedilger/chorus/docs/PERSONAL_RELAY.md

 It hosts your own events and makes them available to the public.

-It accepts events that tag your users, but doesn't allow the public to read them back.
-Only your users (after being authenticated) can see them.
+It accepts events that tag your users, but doesn't allow the public to read them back until they have passed moderation and until then, only your users (after being authenticated) can see them.

 One nice thing about a personal relay is that you are in control, and you have a record of your events in your possession.

-Another nice thing is that you don't have to moderate content, since the only content that is served to the public is content that your trusted users created.
+Another nice thing is that you don't have to moderate content if you don't care to.

 ## The Dark Side